corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 1.4.0 Enhance compatibility with my other mods that work with changing leader species - no gameplay changes in this mod
 * 1.5.0 Add edict "Decree: Honored Protectors" so players can choose Battle Thralls they'd like to allow Full Military Service, despite being xenophobic and/or a necrophage
 * 1.5.1 Add test event, prevent Fanatic Purifiers from naming Honored Protectors
+* 1.6.0 Update for compatibility with Stellaris version 3.1.* "Lem"
+    * No homicidal empires can use the edict (just in case)

 ## Source Code